 The model is optimized, and as a result, relevant indicators are obtained for assessment of benefits of energy smart appliances flexibility, such as: the total system costs, marginal electricity prices per hour, $CO_2$ emissions per hour, and utilized production mix to serve demand (per hour).
-In Task 6, where the model is extended to include the flexibility from energy smart appliances, the optimal utilization of flexibility from energy smart appliances per hour is also one of the outcomes of the optimization (only in Task 6).
+In Task 6, where the model is extended to include the flexibility from energy smart appliances, the optimal utilization of flexibility from energy smart appliances of the optimization (only in Task 6).